brahmaputra7/animeverse/README.md

 # Animeverse
-A web application to discover anime and create a watchlist.
-With animeverse, you can discover popular anime, use some search and filtering features, and creating multiple watchlist.
+A web application to discover anime and create watchlists.
+With animeverse, you can discover popular anime, utilizing search and filtering features, and creating multiple watchlist.

 Deployment link:
 https://animeverse-amartha.netlify.app